paguerre3/kubeops/README.md

 - 1=ClusterIP is the "default" Service type (no need to be explicitly defined) that acts as InternalService abstraction with its own internal IP, e.g. it can receive a request from an Ingress/IngressConroller via its InternalService IP:PORT and then it forwards it to the IP:PORT of one of the Pods replicated among worker Nodes (each worker Node receives its own ip-range for assigning ips to Pods)

 **NOTE**
 > as mentioned in previous sections, Service communication with the Pod is done through the use of selectors and target ports.
 Service is usually defined inside Deployment, e.g. [mongo Deployment + InternalService](https://github.com/paguerre3/kubeops/blob/main/mongo.yml).
 Service <code>port</code> is arbitrary while <code>targetPort</code> must match the port the Container is listening at.
-Also, notice that when Services are created k8s generates an Endpoint object with the same name as the Servce that is responsible for keeping track of which Pods are the member/endpoints of the Service
+Also, notice that when Services are created k8s generates an Endpoint object with the same name as the Service that is responsible for keeping track of which Pods are the member/endpoints of the Service

 <img src="https://github.com/paguerre3/kubeops/blob/main/support/50-endpoints.PNG" width="48%" height="30%">